Editor’s note: This post was originally published on 12/7/16 and has been updated for accuracy and comprehension.

-If you’re still trying to generate leads with traditional (or interruption) marketing, you’re doing it all wrong.
+If you’re still trying to increase lead generation with traditional (or interruption) marketing, you’re doing it all wrong.

 You’ve probably experienced interruption marketing at least once in your life – if not dozens of times.